git-og/EasyOpenRedList/README.md

 ### Species list

 You'll need a list of your species of interest.
 This can be in Excel, CSV, or other standard formats.
+We will only be using the scientific name, which should be in a column called scientificName (this is case sensitive).
+Your species names must exactly match the IUCN species name.
+If there are type-os, or if your taxonomy is different, the species will not match.
+You can use the GBIF Species Matching tool to help clean your species names, available here: [https://www.gbif.org/tools/species-lookup](https://www.gbif.org/tools/species-lookup).
+A similar tool called NomenMatch, which allows more choice of taxonomic backbone is available from the taiBIF node here: [http://match.taibif.tw/index.html](http://match.taibif.tw/index.html).

 ## Step by step instructions